 To be valid, you must return the completed form of proxy 48 hours, excluding Saturdays, Sundays, and holidays, prior to the time of the Meeting or adjournment thereof to our transfer agent, TSX Trust Company, Proxy Department, P.O.
-Box 721, Agincourt, ON M1S 0A1, or by email by sending your proxy to proxyvote@tmx.com, or facsimile: within North America + 1-866-781-3111 and outside North America +1-416-368-2502.
+Box 721, Agincourt, ON, M1S 0A1, or by email by sending your proxy to proxyvote@tmx.com, or facsimile at (416) 595-9593 or cast your vote online at www.meeting-vote.com and follow the instructions on the website.
+The control number located on the proxy form is required for voting online.